JetBrains/kotlin-web-site/pages/docs/reference/properties.md

 ```
 </div>

+If we define a custom setter, it will be called every time we assign a value to the property.
 A custom setter looks like this:

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">
 ```kotlin